hananeltassa/Moodify-project/README.md

 ###  Moodify is built using the following technologies:

-- This project uses the [React Native](https://reactnative.dev/).
-A cross-platform mobile app development framework that enables a seamless experience for both iOS and Android users.
+- This project uses [React](https://reactjs.org/) and [React Native](https://reactnative.dev/) for the frontend.
+React is used for the web admin dashboard, while React Native powers the mobile application for a seamless experience on both iOS and Android.
 - For backend services, the app uses [Node.js](https://nodejs.org/) with [Express.js](https://expressjs.com/).
 Node.js provides a scalable runtime environment, and Express.js is used to handle APIs and backend logic efficiently.
-- For persistent storage (database), the app uses [MongoDB](https://www.mongodb.com/).
-MongoDB is a NoSQL database that stores user data, mood logs, playlists, and activity records.
+- For persistent storage (database), the app uses [PostgreSQL](https://www.postgresql.org/).
+PostgreSQL is a relational database that stores user data, mood logs, playlists, and activity records.
 - For authentication, the app integrates [Firebase Authentication](https://firebase.google.com/docs/auth), enabling secure login with Google and other methods.
 - The app follows modern design principles and uses a clean and intuitive user interface for an optimal user experience.
 - The app uses the font ["Avenir Next LT Pro"](https://fontsgeek.com/fonts/avenir-next-lt-pro-regular) as its primary font, ensuring a clean and modern design for an intuitive user experience.